45 Most Common Types of Spiders in Florida

 Categorized as one of the most common types of spiders in Florida, the Garden Ghost Spider has a white abdomen with black-spotted legs.
 As you might have guessed from its name, this spider is known for its ghost-like webs.

 It builds this web during daylight hours that can stretch to up to three feet in diameter.
-The sticky fibers help them catch their prey (insects and flies) as well as provide an extra line of defense against predators.
+The sticky fibers help them catch their prey (insects and flies) and provide an extra line of defense against predators.

 Originally native to Western Europe, these gray spiders were introduced into North America and other white-bodied garden spiders during the 1800s.
-They eventually made their way south to warmer climates like those found in Florida.
+They eventually went south to warmer climates like those found in Florida.

 14. Black-tailed Red Sheetweaver

-These spiders are small, but they make up for it with their ability to create strong, sticky webs.
-While black-tailed red sheet weavers are not harmful and have a relatively timid nature, they do bite if provoked.
+These small spiders make up for it with their ability to create strong, sticky webs.
+While black-tailed red sheet weavers are not harmful and relatively timid, they bite if provoked.

 Also, the bites will be painful but should subside on their own.
 If the person is still experiencing discomfort after thirty minutes, it is advised that they visit the ER.